Scum (film): Deviations from original BBC production

 The film differs from the original BBC production in many respects.
 The film contains strong language and is much more violent and graphic than the milder BBC version.
 Ray Winstone, John Blundell, Phil Daniels, John Judd, Ray Burdis and Patrick Murray all reprise their respective roles as Carlin, Banks, Richards, Sands, Eckersley and Dougan from the BBC version, while all other roles are recast.
 David Threlfall had been intended to reprise his role as Archer from the BBC version, but he was working with the Royal Shakespeare Company at the time and was subsequently replaced by Mick Ford.
 The story was also changed.
 The BBC version features a homosexual relationship between Carlin and another inmate, which was dropped from the film.
 Minton later said that this was a pity as it would have expanded Carlin's character and made him vulnerable in an area where he could not afford to be vulnerable.

 The television play version of the film also features less graphic rape and suicide scenes.
 An additional scene shows Davis trying to talk to Carlin about the incident.
 Carlin dismisses him when he is reluctant to talk in front of Carlin's 'missus' (partner).
 In the remake, the relationship between Carlin and his 'missus' does not feature.
 Instead, during the mess, Davis looks up at Carlin from the dining table as if about to confide in him, but Carlin unwittingly chooses that moment to get up and leave.

-Also in the television play, it is made clear at the end of the film that Banks is in hospital – resulting from the beating administered by Carlin when ousting him as the "daddy"; in the theatrical version he is present at the end moment of silence.
+Also in the television play, it is made clear at the end of the film that Banks is in hospital – resulting from the beating administered by Carlin when ousting him as the "daddy"; in the theatrical version, he is present during the final moment of silence.